-As if barbecue and fine dining were not enough to peak Alabama's food reputation, a new phenomenon to be savored has struck Alabama: craft beer.
-In the blink of an eye, new breweries find a home in Alabama with a wide-welcoming and vibrant social scene.
+At the center of new age Southern hospitality and the great food renaissance, Alabama has opened its doors to new experiences.
+Craft beer and breweries, distilleries and wineries offer a wide-welcoming and vibrant social scene.
 Our craft beer is rooted in Southern appreciation, but folks from around the country who visit here fall in love with the scene and the frothy flavors of our brews.
-Swing by Good People Brewing Company or Cahaba Brewing Company in Birmingham.
+Swing by Straight to Ale in Huntsville or Cahaba Brewing Company in Birmingham.
 For a unique small batch distillery experience the John Emerald Distilling Company in Opelika offers a refreshing Gin from Alabama juniper berries and a corn based vodka.
 Beautiful family-owned vineyards and state-of-the-art wineries are also spread across the state.
 From Morgan Creek Vineyards in Harpersville, to Perdido Vineyards near the Gulf Coast, we invite you to try the rich flavors of Alabama wines.

 If you're looking for the best meal of your life, it's almost certainly waiting for you in Alabama.
 In recent years, Alabama's food scene has flourished, earning national accolades and global exposure for the chefs who call the state home.

 If you're in Birmingham, it would be practically criminal not to drop by Chef Frank Stitt's Highlands Bar and Grill or Chef Chris Hastings' Hot and Hot Fish Club.
 They are annually ranked by the James Beard Foundation as two of the top restaurants in the nation.
 Best of all, they're just two of many gourmet restaurants that can be found throughout the city.